-This is a step by step guide on how to hike Table Mountain in Cape Town, outlining the key factors to take into consideration before, during and after your hike.
-It is important that you to know exactly what you are doing when you take off on a Table Mountain hike and it is equally important that you know how.
+This is a step by step guide on how to hike up Table Mountain in Cape Town, outlining the key factors to take into consideration before, during and after your hike.
+It is important that you to know exactly what you are doing when you take off on a hike up Table Mountain and it is equally important that you know how.
 Planning and preparation are the two most important factors to take into account prior to a hike up Table Mountain.

 Step 1: Safety first

-First and most importantly be safe on the mountain, hiking Table Mountain can be dangerous if you do not know where you are going or what you are getting yourself into.
+First and most importantly be safe on the mountain, hiking up Table Mountain can be dangerous if you do not know where you are going or what you are getting yourself into.
 Save emergency numbers in your phone and always be prepared for any situation, it is important to know what to do if things go wrong – plan for emergencies.

 Step 2: Select your route

 Selecting a route to suit your group as well as yourself is extremely important.
 Do not get stuck on a route that may not be suitable for everybody.
 There are dozens of hiking routes on Table Mountain each offering something different from one another.
 There are many factors to take into consideration; heights, terrain and duration are just a few of the key factors when selecting a route up Table Mountain.

 Hiking up Table Mountain in bad weather conditions is not only uncomfortable but it is dangerous.
 It is important to be able to access weather forecasts properly and deal with unforeseen unpleasant conditions during your hike.
 Remember being a nice sunny does not necessarily mean its a good time to hike Table Mountain, there are many other elements one must look for.

 Step 4: Research your route